komachi/freebogatov.xyz/README.md

 # freebogatov.org

-Support website about jailed russian mathematician and software devveloper Dmitry Bogatov.
+Support website about jailed russian mathematician and software developer Dmitry Bogatov.

 ## How to build and run